broadinstitute/gnomad-browser/browser/help/topics/regional-constraint.md

 ### Observed missense variants

-The observed number of missense variants per exon was determined by extracting all variants from ExAC that met the following criteria:
+The observed number of missense variants per base was determined by extracting all variants from gnomAD v2.1.1 that met the following criteria:
-* Defined as a missense change by the predicted amino acid substitution.
-Variants that would be considered “initiator_codon_variants” and “stop_lost” by annotation programs such as Variant Effect Predictor (VEP) are therefore included in the total.
+* Defined as a missense change ("missense_variant") by the Variant Effect Predictor (VEP)
-* Caused by a single nucleotide change.
+* Had an allele count > 0
-* Had an adjusted allele count ≤ 123, corresponding to a minor allele frequency (MAF) < 0.1% in ExAC.
-The adjusted allele count only includes individuals with a depth (DP) ≥ 10 and a genotype quality (GQ) ≥ 20.
+* Had an allele frequency of < 0.001 across all genetic ancestry groups in the gnomAD v2.1.1 exomes
-* Had a VQSLOD ≥ -2.632.
+* Passed all variant QC filters

-Variants in exons with a median depth < 1 were removed from the total counts.
+* Had a median coverage > 0 in the gnomAD v2.1.1 exomes

 ### Expected variant count